uritrejo/BetterDeal/README.md

 # Objective
 The main problem that looks to be solved is the redundancy of tasks such as continuously refreshing a webpage manually in order to find new postings.

+# Impact Analysis
+Our project is intended to automate a task that is usually done manually in the automotive industry.
+This is the business that would ideally be benefited.

 # Members
 Uri Trejo
 Noah Habte